mlasevich/PyRSMQ/README.md

     * **Parameters:**
         * `qname` - (Required) name of the queue
         * `id` - (Required) message id
+        * `quiet` - if set to `True` and exceptions are disabled, do not produce error log entries
         * ???
     * **Returns**:
         * ???